Posts

 As market leaders in hiring tech salespeople, Rainmakers provides a transparent, data-driven platform to efficiently match top salespeople with the most intriguing and forward-thinking tech firms.
 The SDRs with the highest potential are consequently linked with the most suitable opportunities that meet their qualifications.

-How Much Does the Average Tech SDR Make?
+How Much Does the Average Tech SDR Get Paid?

 Positions as a Sales Development Representative (SDR) are frequently entry-level.
 Because most candidates have little to no sales experience, it can be challenging to calculate typical pay.